Elephant Refuge and Wildlife Rescue Center

 - rehabilitate and reintroduce animals to the wild where possible and care for those who are unable to be returned.

 This is exactly what you will encounter on both volunteer projects.
-You can choose yourself in which project you would like to start as a volunteer and then afterwards continue to the next project.
+You can choose which project you would like to start as a volunteer and then afterwards continue to the next project.
 We would advise you to start volunteering in the Wildlife Rescue Center project and later continue to the Elephant Refuge, as the working days are longer and more intense.

 Wildlife Rescue Center